paritosh0707/AgentDock/docs/SCHEMA_PACKAGE_SPEC.md

 └─→ Dashboard (edits validated configs)
 ```

-**Key Point:** Schema has ZERO dependencies on other AgentDock packages.
+**Key Point:** Schema has ZERO dependencies on other Dockrion packages.
 Others depend on it.

 ---